 What is the Semi-Formal Dress Code?

 Because the semi-formal dress code for men allows for greater flexibility in terms of colour, pattern, material and style, it comes off as a more relaxed version of its formal counterpart.
+Yes there is black semi-formal dress but it can come in many other shades as well.
 In fact, semi-formal attire, in general, might be best thought of as formal attire, minus the shackles of sartorial obligation.
-That is to say, that semi-formal attire is still dressy, but you’re wearing the suit you want to wear as opposed to the suit you have to wear.
+That is to say, that semi-formal attire is still dressy as far as menswear is concerned, but you’re wearing the suit you want to wear as opposed to the suit you have to wear.

 What is Formal Attire?